 Apply a general fertilizer in early spring before the tree starts to produce shoots.
 Young fruit trees mainly need Nitrogen but a Nitrogen / Phosphorus / Potassium mix is useful.
 This is important for bare-root trees, but optional for container-grown trees (since they already have adequate nutrients from the compost we supplied them in).

 Check your tree regularly to monitor the growth during the first spring and summer whilst it is getting established.
-Container-grown trees are prone to drying out if there is a prolonged dry spell, so please make sure you tree is watered (but not drowning).
-This is particularly an issue with young plum and cherry trees, where new shoots can easily grow more than 3ft / 1m in a few months, placing considerable demand on the root system.
+Young trees can die very quickly from lack of water, because their rootst are not fully established in the soil.
 After the first year the roots will have settled in and you don't need to be quite as attentive, although for the first 3-5 years when the tree is still growing it is a good idea to keep an eye on it.

 Dwarf trees always benefit from regular watering in spring and summer whereas those on more vigorous rootstocks will increasingly be able to manage for themselves as they get older unless you have a prolonged period without rain.
 In general it is better to apply a bucket of water once a week than a small amount daily.